Sale Sharks: 2009–2013: Near relegation

 For the 2009–10 season, Kingsley Jones was promoted from Head Coach to Director of Rugby; former Sale winger Jason Robinson became head coach.
 Sale had a disappointing 2009–10 season, finishing 11th in the Premiership and only securing safety from relegation on the penultimate weekend of the season.
 Sale's Heineken Cup campaign also ended in disappointment.
 The highlights of the campaign were a 27–26 win at home to Cardiff and wins home and away against Harlequins.

 There were changes made in the coaching staff.
 Keith-Roach stepped down from his duties after deciding he could not commit to a full-time role.
 Robinson, who originally had no intentions to coach but responded to the club's request for help, left the club.
 Former All Black forward Mike Brewer replaced Robinson as head coach, while Jones remained as Director of Rugby.

 In December 2010, after only eight months in the role, Brewer was sacked as head coach.
 Academy coach Pete Anglesea took over as first team coach on a temporary basis until the end of the season, leading Sale to a 10th-placed finish.

 In the 2011–12 pre-season, former player Steve Diamond was announced as chairman.
 Immediately, an overhaul of the playing and coaching staff began, dubbed "Diamond's Revolution".
 Sale started the season well, but form faltered towards the latter half of the campaign, and Tony Hanks was fired as head coach after a defeat to Saracens.
-At the close of the season, Sale beat Gloucester and Bath to sixth place in the Premiership, meaning that they qualified for Heineken Cup in the 2012–13 season.
+At the close of the season, Sale beat Gloucester and Bath to sixth place in the Premiership, meaning that the team qualified for Heineken Cup in the 2012–13 season.